Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [TPS_SWCT_01158] Three cases for PortInterfaceMapping (cid:100) In general there are three different cases, where a PortInterfaceMapping is suitable.

-#@SECTION: 1.
-Two PortPrototypes shall be connected and the PortInterface elements
-are compatible except the unequal shortNames.
+ 1. Two PortPrototypes shall be connected and the PortInterface elements are compatible except the unequal shortNames.
 This requires a pure logical mapping of the PortInterface elements.

-#@SECTION: 2.
-PortInterface elements are logically equivalent but the range and resolution
+ 2. PortInterface elements are logically equivalent but the range and resolution is differently.
-is differently.
 This requires a data conversion respectively a re-scaling of the provided data and arguments to the required data and arguments range and resolution.

-#@SECTION: 3. invalidationPolicy of PortInterface elements is different.
-This might re
-quire the implementation of different invalidation handling strategies for the same dataElement in parallel on the same ECU.
+ 3. invalidationPolicy of PortInterface elements is different.
+This might re quire the implementation of different invalidation handling strategies for the same dataElement in parallel on the same ECU.

-#@SECTION: 4.
-Two PortPrototypes shall be connected and the PortInterface elements
+ 4. Two PortPrototypes shall be connected and the PortInterface elements

 shall be converted using the AUTOSAR data transformer approach.